reimagined/resolve/docs/introduction.md

 System is divided in two "sides":

-- Write Side accepts aggregate and generate events that stored in the Event Store.
+- Write Side accepts commands and generate events that stored in the Event Store.
 - Read Side applies events to Read Models, and process queries.

 Write side is optimized for writing, read side - for reading.